 Details for concrete strength, exposure class and applicable standards

-Drawings shall be sealed by a Professional Engineer licensed in the Province of Ontario where required
+Drawings shall be sealed by a Professional Engineer where required

 Other requirements as indicated on the Contract Drawings

-Platforms and other items noted on the Contract Drawings require designs to be prepared and submitted by the vendor's Professional Engineer (Ontario).
+Platforms and other items noted on the Contract Drawings require designs to be prepared and submitted by the vendor's Professional Engineer.

 Measurement for Payment

-The work outlined in this Section will be measured and paid for at the Lump Sum price for each Maintenance Hole, Catch Basin, Ditch Inlet, or Valve Chamber structure as indicated in the Contract Documents for Item Nos. [ ] in the Bid Form.
+The work outlined in this Section will be measured and paid for at the Lump Sum price for each Maintenance Hole, Catch Basin, Ditch Inlet, or Valve Chamber structure as indicated in the Contract Documents for Item Nos.
+A2.XX in the Bid Form.

 Payment at the Contract price for the above tender items shall be full compensation for all labour, Equipment, and Material to do the work.
 The Lump Sum price for each item shall include all excavation, backfill, valves, fittings, couplings, piping up to the first joint outside of the structures, platforms, ladders, steps, pipe connections to structures, supports, thrust blocks, external thrust walls, lifting hooks, insulation, frost covers, cathodic protection, waterproofing, lining, benching, external drop structures to the first joint beyond the drop, valve boxes, valve stem extensions and supports, vent piping, frame and covers, hatch covers, grating, tracer wire and any other appurtenances as indicated on the Contract Drawings.